NESCent/2014-05-08-datacarpentry/lessons/scripting/06-pipeline.md

 **Exercises**

 1. Change the workflow so that the data gets aggregated by genus, not by species.
-Which file needs to be changd?
+Which file needs to be changed?
 2. Change the workflow to aggregate by plot type.
 3. Bonus take-home challenge: create a pipeline script that aggregates by genus, but does this separately for each (i.e., loops over) plot